Harim923/FormalizerInsideLLM/README.md

 If you build upon this work, please acknowledge the original author.

+> 📝 This framework was originally introduced as **ProofGPT**.
+> The name has since been updated to **FormalizerInsideLLM** to better reflect its function:
+> an axiomatic reasoning engine embedded within large language models.
+> Some original files and notes are preserved for reference.

 📜 License

 This project is licensed under the MIT License.